vine93/vine93.github.io/index.md

 *   **PowerPrep** analyses the CPU behaviour of latency-critical workloads when deep sleep states are enabled.PowerPrep evaluates different scenarios under which enabling a deep sleep state violates SLO and proposes techniques to achieve energy proportionality while maintaining SLO in such workloads.

-*   **Fluid** computing framework utilizes language and runtime extentions that allows expressions in source codes within which dataflow dependencies can be approximated.
+*   **Fluid** computing framework utilizes language and runtime extensions that allow expressions in source codes within which dataflow dependencies can be approximated.
+Identified the set of workloads which are amenable for approximation and has improved execution time when running on the framework.

 ---